raspberrypilearning/pi-tag/en/step_2.md

 Your Raspberry Pi will reboot after the final command.

-The clever card kit software is used under the [MIT Licence](https://github.com/raspberrypilearning/pi-tag)
+The clever card kit software is used under the [MIT Licence](https://github.com/raspberrypilearning/pi-tag) and is Copyright (c) 2016 Simon Monk.

 --- /collapse ---